 Cohomology computations for Artin groups, Bestvina-Brady groups, and graph products

-Michael W. Davis^{} Boris Okun
+Michael W. Davis\ and Boris Okun

-February 12, 2010

-Abstract
+Abstract.
 We compute:

-- the cohomology with group ring coefficients of Artin groups (or actually, of their associated Salvetti complexes), Bestvina-Brady groups, and graph products of groups, - the L^2 -Betti numbers of Bestvina-Brady groups and of graph products of groups, - the weighted L^2 -Betti numbers of graph products of Coxeter groups.
+- the cohomology with group ring coefficients of Artin groups (or actually, of their associated Salvetti complexes), of Bestvina-Brady groups of type FP, and of graph products of groups, - the $L^2$ -Betti numbers of Bestvina-Brady groups of type FP over $\mathbb{Q}$ , and of graph products of groups, - the weighted $L^2$ -Betti numbers of graph products of Coxeter groups.

 In the case of arbitrary graph products there is an additional proviso: either all factors are infinite or all are finite.
-(However, for graph products of Coxeter groups this proviso is unnecessary.)
-AMS classification numbers.
-Primary: 20F36, 20F55, 20F65, 20J06, 55N25 Secondary: 20E42, 57M07.
+Mathematics Subject Classification (2010).
+20F36, 20F55, 20F65, 20J06, 55N25; 20E42, 57M07.